VoronDesign/VoronUsers/printer_mods/theFPVgeek/v0-zbelt-mod/README.md

 2. Belt is intensionally off set to the side to have the attached part of the bed mount close to center
 3. Tried to design the bottom mount to utilize existing M3 nuts already in the 1515 extrusions and to provide the same amount of support and rigidity
 4. Bed clamp was designed to be accesible with back panel in place allowing easier access if necessary
+5. Bed clamp designed to retain the use of the stop Z endstop

 ![Zbelt-Mod03](Images/V0_ZBelt-01.jpg)